 Solo sex is a very personal, intimate and even spiritual experience.
 My experience with masturbation (aka solo sex) has taught me many things.
 It is the key that opens the door to self-love.
 By providing a foundation of pleasure, it ultimately contributes to a deeper understanding of oneself.

 As a woman, I can’t tell you how important it is to know your body.
 It is vital that you know the inner workings of your specific vessel in order to know how it operates for you.
-I am shocked at how little importance is placed on sex health.
+I am shocked at how little importance is placed on sexual health.
 The vagina is a mystery — a mystery that is often not shown in a particularly pleasant light.
 Growing up, everything I knew about vaginas existed synonymously with shame.
-For example: periods are gross, vaginas smell bad, and if you have an enlarged clitoris guys will make fun of you.
-Not surprisingly, as we live in a society that perpetuates male pleasure and deprives women from everything except making their counterpart another sandwich.
+For example: Periods are gross, vaginas smell bad and, if you have an enlarged clitoris, guys will make fun of you.
+Not surprisingly, as we live in a society that perpetuates male pleasure and deprives women of everything except making their counterpart another sandwich.
 Essentially there is, in my experience, a general societal belief that vaginas are too complex and women too complicated.
 Men, on the other hand, are easy — stroke their stick and the fountain erupts.

 If people are taught that something is difficult, what is their motive behind learning to master it?
 My personal opinion is that most people would rather take the easy way out, disregarding the time and effort that goes into mastering any craft.
 Because of how off-putting this dialogue is, I know many women who dislike masturbation and even receiving oral sex from their partners.
 But remember, hard work and understanding pay off!

 I remember being afraid of my vagina.
-When I got my first period, I was terrified and didn’t know what to do.
+When I got my first period, I was terrified and did not know what to do.
 I took a similar approach to solo sex.
 I was a horny prepubescent and had no clue how to manage my urges.
 As I recall, I humped everything I could in the privacy of my room.
-Towards the end of elementary years, I remember a friend introducing me to the joys of the Jetstream in our local swimming pool.
-From there I discovered how to masturbate with the running water from my bathtub; truly heavenly.
+Towards the end of elementary years, I remember a friend introducing me to the joys of the jet-stream in our local swimming pool.
+From there, I discovered how to masturbate with the running water from my bathtub; truly heavenly.

 Try a bunch of different things and see what fits.